WaYdotNET/bootstrap-vue/src/components/table/README.md

 will be emitted with a single argument containing the context object of `<b-table>`.
 See the [Detection of sorting change](#detection-of-sorting-change) section below for details about the sort-changed event and the context object.

-### Change sort direction
-Control the order in which ascending and descending sorting is applied when a sortable column header is clicked, by using the the `sort-direction` prop.
-The default value `'asc'` applies ascending sort first.
-To reverse the behavior and sort in descending direction first, set it to `'desc'`.

-If you don't want the sorting direction to change at all when clicking another sortable column header, set `sort-direction` to `'last'`.

-For individual column sort directions, specify the property `sortDirection` in `fields`.
-See the [Complete Example](#complete-example) below for an example of using this feature.

 ## Filtering